BorisPolonsky/dify-helm/charts/dify/README.md

   password: "difyai123456"
   useSSL: false
 ```
-Refer to `external<Service>` sections in `values.yaml` for each of the component to be used.
+Refer to `external<Service>` sections in `values.yaml` for each component to be used.

 ## Advanced Topics
 ### Migrate Built-in Redis and PostgreSQL instances as Separate Releases
 #### Intro
-To migrate built-in Redis and PostgreSQL as to separate releases within the same cluster while preserving existing data, refer to the following sections:
+To migrate built-in Redis and PostgreSQL as separate releases within the same cluster while preserving existing data, refer to the following sections:

 #### Prerequisite
 This guide assumes the replication architecture of built-in Redis and PostgreSQL (the default configuration).
 For setups like Redis in Sentinel mode, user would have to come up with their own solutions.